-The rail network is divided into five regions: Eastern, North West & Central, Scotland's Railway, Southern and Wales & Western.
-These regions support 15 routes responsible for day to day delivery of performance, maintenance and renewals.
-This new structure was introduced from June 2019 to drive greater benefits for passengers and freight users and to be a company that is easy to engage with and a dependable partner.
+The rail network is divided into five devolved regions: Eastern, North West and Central, Scotland's Railway, Southern and Wales and Western each led by a managing director.
+These regions set their own regional strategy and support 15 routes who are responsible for day to day delivery of performance, operations, maintenance, renewals and enhancements within their geography.